megamattzilla/ansible/f5-onboarding-all/README.md

 - **General**
     - Add Hardware model to inventory.
     - document pre-work before ansible runs for each platform type
+    - add optional description for each task in playbook (including interface description only)

 - **VE (Virtual Edition)**
     - Placeholder for disk resize (used in cloud deployments)
     - All Declarative Onboarding (DO) reference tasks

 - **iSeries**
+    - Fix readme for skipping vlans in LAGs
     - check TMOS version and upgrade to gold image if needed
     - All Declarative Onboarding (DO) reference tasks

 - **rSeries**

+    - fix tenant upload failed when
+    - Skip vlans on interfaces if none defined.
     - Configure admin password on fresh tenant
     - DNS/NTP at F5OS level
+    - All vlans for tenant shortcut
     - Check F5os version and upgrade to gold image if needed [Docs link](https://clouddocs.f5.com/products/orchestration/ansible/devel/f5os/modules_3_0/f5os_system_image_import_module.html#f5os-system-image-import-module-3)
     - All DO reference tasks
     - Deferred to manual: **Note:** must be manually configured before Ansible runs